 Orchestra Kingston is a community orchestra located in Kingston, Ontario, Canada.
 Since 2008, we have been performing concerts that feature a wide range of musical genres, with a special focus on Canadian composers.
 We often perform in collaboration with other community ensembles and professional soloists.
-We provide an opportunity for amateur musicians in the community to play orchestral repertoire under the baton of a professional music director, and to develop their skills as orchestral players, in a relaxed but dedicated environment.
-The orchestra provides concerts to the community, in order to help develop an awareness of classical and contemporary music, including many Canadian compositions.
+We provide an opportunity for amateur musicians in the Kingston area to play orchestral repertoire under the baton of a professional music director, and to develop their skills as orchestral players in a relaxed but dedicated environment.

-The Humboldt Brass Chamber Music Workshop held annually at the State University in Arcata, California has awarded John the 1st prize for their composition competition for each of the last 5 years.
+The Humboldt Brass Chamber Music Workshop held annually at the State University in Arcata, California has awarded John the 1st prize for their composition competition for 7 of the past 8 years.

 John’s brass arrangements and compositions are published by Solid Brass Music Inc. , and flute choir works by Nourse Wind Publications.
-His 2 major flute ensemble works have been performed at the National Flute Association and recorded by the Columbia Flute Choir.
+Two of his major flute ensemble works have been performed at the National Flute Association Conferences and recorded by the Columbia Flute Choir.
 Orchestral, Wind Ensemble, Band and other repertoire that John has composed are archived at the Canadian Music Centre where he is an Associate Composer.

-His original compositions and arrangements have been performed by Orchestra Kingston, BrassWerks, Queen’s University Wind Ensemble, The Kingston Symphony, and The Mississauga Symphony.
-In July of 2010, the National Arts Centre Orchestra highlighted one of his recent compositions at their 2nd annual new Canadian composition summer reading sessions.
+His original compositions and arrangements have been performed by Orchestra Kingston, BrassWerks, Queen’s University Wind Ensemble, The Kingston Symphony, The Mississauga Symphony, the National Arts Centre Orchestra, The Greater Toronto Philharmonic Orchestra and the Deep River Symphony Orchestra….among others.